naga-master/Photo_Proof_v1/next_items.md

 32. what is the use of this <span class="text-sm font-bold text-slate-800">0 files</span>, it always stays zero find the reason fix it, otherwise remove it - (Fixed)

 33. when we logged in as studio user and click the back button inside any on photo store , it should go to the store page instead of gallery page. remove back to store button and move functionality to header back button from the page

+34. All the varaiants creation happening on every file uploads, it needs to be run in background or run as sepearate service